Yourself or Someone Like You

 Yourself or Someone Like You is the debut album by American rock band Matchbox 20.
 It was released on October 1, 1996, by Lava Records and Atlantic Records.
+The album has been certified 12× Platinum by the Recording Industry Association of America.

 Composition and release

 The album features a sound similar to traditional rock and post-grunge.
 The album features themes of adolescence, adultery, loneliness, domestic violence, psychological abuse, humiliation, depression, anger, and alcoholism.

 According to Rob Thomas, the album's title was originally to be Woodshed Diaries.
 However, that changed when Thomas and Paul Doucette were at a woman's musical performance at Café Largo when the singer said "this song is for you, or someone like you".
 They loved the phrase so much that they insisted on changing the album's title, despite the fact that 3,500 copies of the album with the original title had already been made.
-Their labels agreed, however the name change resulted in the album's release being delayed.
+Their labels agreed; however, the name change resulted in the album's release being delayed.

-The album sold a mere 610 copies in its first week, but eventually went on to sell several million copies in the United States.
+The album sold a mere 610 copies in its first week; however, it eventually went on to sell several million copies in the United States.
 Yourself or Someone Like You became one of the few albums to achieve the prestigious Diamond certification, and it was also certified multi-platinum in Australia, Canada and New Zealand.
 To date, the album has sold more than 15 million copies worldwide.